 If you know there may be a picnic bench you can use, why not also put in a tablecloth…pure class!

 Finally, whatever the weather, don’t forget an extra layer and perhaps a waterproof – we all know the British weather likes to keep us on our toes, especially when it comes to alfresco dining.

 We love a wicker basket here at hampers.com – an insulated one which keeps our drink of choice cool is even better.
 Check these out if you haven’t seen them already: English Sparkling Wine & Wicker Chiller Carrier and Prosecco Duo & Wicker Chiller Carrier - utterly gorgeous designs and delicious contents.

 As well as your dedicated fizz carrier, consider having two other vessels for carrying everything you need for your picnic.
-Have one – ideally a cool box or insulated carrier – for all those items that need to stay cool.
+Have one – ideally a cool box or insulated carrier – for all those items that need to stay cold.

 The food and drink

 There are lots of wonderful picnic recipes to choose from – succulent quiches, exotic salads and triangle sandwiches always go down well.
-If you need inspiration, check back soon for our upcoming recipe series from Celia Brookes.

 Our hampers are packed with delicious savoury treats, including popcorn, wafers, crisps, nuts, olives and more – all from fantastic independent supplier.
-Do check out this year’s range of summer hampers here.

 Do you have an insulated metal water bottle or flask?
 Put a few ice cubes inside and they shouldn’t melt for at least 12 hours – perfect for popping in the glass of your favourite beverage.